 Stephen Montaño

-Joining the TRC from Albuquerque, New Mexico, Stephen Montaño (he/him) is pursuing a M.S. in Civil Engineering, with a focus on transportation.
-He holds a B.S. in Civil Engingeering from the University of New Mexico.
-Stephen’s research with Dr. Greg Rowangould investigates how e-bikes impact a user’s route choice, sense of safety, and the differences between e-bikers and traditional bicyclists.
+Joining the TRC from Albuquerque, New Mexico, Stephen Montaño (he/him) earned a MS. in Civil and Environmental Engineering, with a focus on transportation.
+He holds a BS. in Civil Engingeering from the University of New Mexico.
+Stephen’s research with Dr. Greg Rowangould investigated how e-bikes impact a user’s route choice, sense of safety, and the differences between e-bikers and traditional bicyclists infrastructure preferences.
+One goal of Stephen’s e-bike research is to help communities in Vermont identify opportunities to improve conditions for bicycling.
+Citing the health, economic, environmental, and accessibility benefits that come with using e-bikes, Stephen sees his research as an outlet for making positive contributions to the environment and the community.
+Stephen is currently a Senior Engineering Designer at Lee Engineering in Albuquerque, NM.

 The UVM Transportation Research Center seeks outstanding graduate and undergraduate students interested in conducting research and outreach on critical transportation issues.